evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ## Comfort

-Tesla Model S Plaid has several features to make your life as a driver or passenger more comfortable.
+Tesla Model S Standard Range has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.